LewisBray/ProjectEuler/readme.txt

 my general toolbox like monads, currying, etc...
 I imagine I'd most likely go for something like elegance with this language too but I'm restricted in different ways to Python so I think it's worthwhile.

-TO-DO:
- - Problem 10 in C++, I keep hitting the constexpr limits on Compiler Explorer, need to try compiling locally on Linux with gcc/clang.